mk-fg/fgtk/README.rst

 A set of a misc tools to work with files and processes.

-Various oldish helper binaries I wrote to help myself with day-to-day tasks.
+Various oldish helper scripts/binaries I wrote to help myself with day-to-day tasks.

 License for all scripts is `WTFPL <http://www.wtfpl.net/txt/copying/>`__ (public domain-ish), feel free to just copy and use these in whatever way you like.